This is your comprehensive guide to understanding productivity in a manufacturing context.

 Finding the right combination of productivity and efficiency allows you to optimise your output while minimising losses.

-Productive efficiency, or production efficiency, describes a level in which an economy or business can no longer produce more of one product without lowering the production level of another product.
+Productivity efficiency, or production efficiency, describes a level in which an economy or business can no longer produce more of one product without lowering the production level of another product.
 It refers to the level of maximum capacity where the business or economy makes full use of all their resources to generate the most cost-efficient product.
-Productive efficiency typically happens when production occurs along a production possibility frontier.

 To measure productive efficiency, divide output over a standard output rate and multiply by 100 to get a percentage.
 This is used to analyse the efficiency of a single employee, groups of employees, or sections of an economy.